9 Vital Healthcare Website Design Tips for 2023

 This is just one example which stands out not only because of the horrendous color choice used to build a healthcare website, but also because this healthcare company chose uninspired fonts, typography, and font sizes that are friendly to hardly anyone, certainly not those who are protected by the ADA.

-Last but not least, any healthcare website should spend considerable time creating a simple and intuitive site taxonomy.
-Also known as the navigational structure, a website taxonomy is the way you organize your entire site so that it makes intuitive sense when users to go from one page to another.
+Any healthcare website should spend considerable time creating a simple and intuitive site taxonomy.
+Also known as the navigational structure, a website taxonomy is the way you organize your entire site so that it makes intuitive sense when users navigate from one page to another.

 Here’s an example: